-EDU 671 - Collaboration, Consultation and Teamwork (3)
+EDU 671: Advocacy Collaboration and Teamwork

-This course focuses on developing effective collaboration skills with members of the school community as well as the community at large, to provide a realistic and integrated program for all students.
-Prerequisite(s): EDU 506 or EDU 634.
+This course focuses on developing effective collaboration skills with members of the school community, as well as the community at large, to provide a realistic and integrated program for all children.
+Students engage in a variety of group activities that call for the need to analyze group dynamics and implement effective communication strategies in a school setting.

-EDU 673 - Transition Planning and Adult Services (3)
+EDU 673: Transaction Planning and Adult Services (3)

 This course focuses on the transition of students throughout their school programming.
-The course examines the following topics: parent's needs and methods of collaborating, Early Childhood Intervention, Inclusion, Sexuality and Transition to Adult Life.
-Prerequisite(s): EDU 506 and EDU 661.
-Co-requisite: EDU 584.
+The course examines the following topics: parent's needs and methods of collaborating, inclusion, sexuality and transitions to adult life.